symfony/panther/README.md

         // When initializing a custom client, the integrated web server IS NOT started automatically.
         // Use PantherTestCase::startWebServer() or WebServerManager if you want to start it manually.

-        // enjoy the same API for the 3 felines
+        // Enjoy the same API for the 3 felines.
         // $*client->request('GET', '...')

         $kernel = static::createKernel(); // If you are testing a Symfony app, you also have access to the kernel